kalpakavindu/chrono-cli/README.md

 # ChronoCLI

-ChronoCLI is a modern, extensible C++ library for building command-line applications with support for commands, options, positional arguments, and automatic help generation.
+ChronoCLI is a modern, extensible C++ library for building command-line applications with support for commands, options, positional arguments, and in-built help messages.

 ## Features